 The men in this group were taken in the police vans, with dozens of men per van, to a police station in Slovenia – the respondent does not know how many vans were used.
 They were kept at this police station for three days with “no water, no food” in rooms with one toilet to many men – exact number unknown.
 Over time, police give them minimal amounts of bread and water.
 One man tells the interviewer:

 “They want to deport me.
 [Then] why do they put me in jail two, three days?”

 The men were finger-printed at the police station.
-When the men asked the Slovenian police for asylum, the police tell them to apply for asylum they must sign a piece of paper.
+When the men asked the Slovenian police for asylum, the police told them to apply for asylum they must sign a piece of paper.
 They were then given pieces of paper to sign but the papers were in Slovenian and there were no translated papers or translators present.
-The men did not know what they signed but they suspected that it was a paper that expressed the intent to be deported out of Slovenia.
+The men did not know what they signed but they suspected that it was a paper that expressed the intention to be deported out of Slovenia.

 On the morning of July 24th, the men and underage boys were put into Slovenian police vans – “1 van with 20 to 30 people [inside]” – and were driven to the Croatian border where they were handed over to the Croatian police at around 8:00 am.
-The respondents stated that the police drove “crazy” and people in the vans vomit and faint because of the driving and lack of fresh air.
+The respondents stated that the police drove “crazy” and people in the vans vomited and fainted because of the driving and lack of fresh air.

 “when you speak [to] Croatian police [and] want asylum, they don’t let you speak.
 They beat you…When you say you want asylum, police tell you no. Police say you go Kabul.”